TuOfTimes/twitter-bot/README.md

 Upon logging in to my Twitter account on the computer I was informed that my account had been suspended.
 In the future I will have to tweek the rate at which requests are made to avoid having my account suspended.

+Twitter uses `id`, a large integer, to identify tweets or users.
+Javascript, however, does not support 64 bit integers.
+This isn't a problem in most situations, since the Twitter API also sends an `id_str`, which is a String version of `id` for languages that don't support 64 bit integers.
+However, some endpoints of the API transmit information in the form of a list of `id` values.
+These values only exist as integers, and thus cannot be interpreted JavaScript.

 ## To Do

 -   [x] Track data for visualization